What is cyber liability insurance and why is it so important?

 Is cyber liability insurance all your company needs?

-Businesses should do all they can to prevent attacks, regardless of insurance status or coverage.
+Businesses should do all they can to improve their managed security, regardless of insurance status or coverage.

-Also consider that you can expect even higher cyber liability insurance premiums if you ever have to make a claim.
-Insurance is usually one of those things you pay for and hope you never have to use—cyber liability insurance is no different.
+Also consider that you should expect even higher cyber liability insurance premiums if you ever have to make a claim.
+Insurance is one of those things you pay for and hope you never have to use—cyber liability insurance is no different.

 Why is cyber liability insurance important?

 You've heard the horror stories of people who lost their homes in a flood.
 They try to make a claim, only to learn that standard homeowner's insurance doesn't cover flood damage—that's what flood insurance is for.
 And you would expect smokers to have higher life insurance premiums than non-smokers, right?